monstercat/arp/README.md

 The main limitation is that all response values that are to be passed into external executables must be representable as strings.
 For binary responses, this can be achieved by using the built in mechanisms to save the binary data to a file and pass that file path into to the external validator.

+By default the validator WILL NOT FAIL for non-0 exit codes.
+An explicit validator on the `returns` field is required to do so in this situation.

 #### Binary Data

 Here is a modified form of the file download example that passes in the downloaded file to an external executable: